-Anglo-Saxon tribes of Britain.
-It is derived from their having lived in Cheshire, a county in the northeast of England on the border with Wales.
+The name Cheseboro first arose amongst the Anglo-Saxon tribes of Britain.
+It is derived from their having lived in Cheshire, a county in the northwest of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Cheseboro family